Humane Observer Report - 1996 Fur Seal Harvest on St. Paul Island

 Independent observer report on the northern fur seal subsistence harvest

-Northern fur seals (Callorhinus ursinus) have been harvested for their pelts for the last 200 years on the Pribilof Islands.
-During this time period, the native Privilovians could freely take the meat ofthe harvested animals for food.
+Northern fur seals (Callorhinus ursinus) have been harvested for their pelts for the last 200 years on the Pribilof lslands.
+During this time period, the native Pribilovians could freely take the meat of the harvested animals for food.
 On St. Paul Island, the commercial harvest for pelts ceased in 1984; therefore a subsistence harvest began with only immature males taken for food.
-This subsistence harvest has continued for the last twelve years (1984-1995).
+This subsistence harvest has continued for the last thirteen years (1984-1996).

 The harvest is a well planned and orderly procedure.
-Young male Northern fur seals are gathered by driving them from their haul out area to a specific killing field where they are held in a large pod.
+Young male Northern fur seals usually 2 to 5 years of age are gathered by driving them from their haul out areas to a specific killing field where they are held in a large pod.
 Five to ten seals are then cut from this large pod and driven to a group of three to four men who stun the animals by hitting them on the skull or upper neck with a solid wooden club.
-The animals are dragged a short distance away from the killing area where the chest and heart are cut open.
-The animal is then skinned and butchered for human consumption.
+The animals are dragged a short distance away from the killing area where the chest and heart are cut·open.
+The animals are then skinned and butchered for human consumption.
 For a more detailed description of the procedures of the harvest, see Humane Observer Report: Stoskopf 1984; Letcher, 1985; Dorsey, 1986; Zimmerman et. al., 1986.
-This report will be limited to my observations of the humane activities of the fur seal harvest for July and August 1995.
+This report will be limited to my observations of the humane activities of the fur seal harvest for July and August 1996.